KarthicRepo/Selenium-Projects/README.md

 2) Simple input forms:
    Will navigate to this page via multiple tree-node options.
    Validate simple input text and test display text scenarios.
-   Validate a simplet online calculator function adding two digit numbers.
+   Validate a simple online calculator function adding two digit numbers.

 3) Bootstrap Date-picker:
    Will navigate to this page via multiple tree-node options.
-   Will select the give date in text format.
+   Will select the given date in text format.
-   Will validate the selected date against a different date format.
+   Will validate the selected date against the expected date format.

 Test Design: